Start of School FAQs

-Medical Insurance: Lawrence Academy requires that all international students participate in the school’s student medical insurance program.
+Medical Insurance: Lawrence Academy requires that all international students participate in the school’s International Student Health Insurance.
 The fee for international students is $2,225 for the period Aug.
 20, 2022, through Aug.
 19, 2023, and is due July 1, 2022.
 A waiver for the insurance is granted only to international students with proof of medical insurance coverage provided by a U.S. company.
-Medical insurance is optional for domestic students.
+Click here for the International Student health insurance brochure and here for the plan summary.
+Lawrence Academy offers optional Domestic Health Insurance for domestic students.
 The fee for domestic students is $4,140 for the no deductible plan or $2,740 for the $2,000 deductible plan for the period of Aug.
 20, 2022, through Aug.
 19, 2023, and is due July 1, 2022.
-Click here for the International Student health insurance brochure and here for the plan summary.
+Click here for the Optional Domestic health insurance brochure for the no deductible plan and here for the plan summary.
+Click here for the Optional Domestic health insurance brochure for the $2,000 deductible plan and here for the plan summary.

 - Bus Transportation: This is a voluntary service for day students residing in the Andover, Concord, Acton, or Lexington, Mass., areas.
 Pricing will generally be $2,400-$3,000 depending upon town pickup and the number of interested students.
 The bus signup form will detail the exact pricing for the school year.